 Do you have an advisor near me?

-I primarily do advice by email (and phone) so it doesn't matter where in the world you are, I'll be able to help you.
-I do not have a team of advisors, it's just me The Nappy Lady, so you know when you ask The Nappy Lady for help, you're going to get excellent advice from an experienced cloth nappy user!
+Advice is primarily by email (and phone) so it doesn't matter where in the world you are, we'll be able to help you.
+We also offer demos and fittings at our warehouse GU16 6DL by appointment and we can also offer Skype and Zoom demos.
+Whenever when you ask The Nappy Lady for help, you're going to get excellent advice from an experienced cloth nappy user!

 How do I promote cloth nappies?
 I'd like to get involved!